 Research in cancer is on-going, benefiting both man and animals.
-The most important treatments are developed in response to a deepening understanding of each disease.
-For example, certain breast cancers in women have estrogen receptors on the cell membrane, making these particular tumors susceptible to manipulations of different female hormones.
-In dogs and cats, these receptors have not been shown to exist, but basic research in other aspects of cellular physiology may reveal a different characteristic that could be exploited in treatment protocols.
+The most important treatments are developed in response to deepening understanding of each disease.
+For example, certain breast cancers in women have estrogen receptors on the cell membrane, making these particular tumors susceptible to the manipulations of the different female hormones.
+In dogs and cats, this has not yet proven successful.

 The most encouraging work may come from research on the immune system.
-We know that the body has millions of cells dividing every day and that some divide abnormally.
-A healthy immune system finds these abnormal dividers and destroys them, preventing cancer.
-This may explain why transfusions from normal cats have frequently extended the lives and shrunk the tumors of some cats dying of Feline Leukemia.

-Much research in human and veterinary medicine is being devoted to helping the body's own immune system fight cancer.
-Some drugs that are available include levamisole (used as a wormer and shown incidentally to stimulate the immune sytem), Immunoregulin, and vaccines of either Corynebacterium parvum or Calmette-Guerin bacillus (BCG).
-Unfortunately, there is no consistent body of research that can recommend these therapies at this time; they remain experimental only, although some veterinarians have found them useful.
-Surgery and the chemotherapeutic drugs detailed in Part II of this article remain the most accepted and consistent route of treatment of cancer in our pets.
+We know that the body has millions of cells dividing everyday and that some divide abnormally.
+Since a healthy immune system finds these abnormal dividers and destroys them, much research is being devoted to helping the body's own immune system fight cancer.
+Some drugs that are available include levamisole (used as a wormer and shown incidentally to also stimulate the immune system), Immunoregulin, and vaccines of either Corynebacterium parvum or Calmette-Guerin bacillus (BCG), and the new melanoma vaccine developed at the Animal Medical Center with Sloan Kettering in New York City.
+Acupuncture procedures to stimulate the immune system are being studied as well.
+Unfortunately, there is no consistent body of research that can recommend these therapies at this time; they remain experimental.
+Surgery and the chemotherapeutic drugs detailed above remain the most accepted and consistent route to control of cancer in our pets.